jnbli/Email-Draft-Duplicator/README.md

 ### Performance Improvements and Optimizations
 - [x] Implement maximum allowed number of duplicates for a draft to minimize the amount of time it takes to create the duplicates.
-- [X] Implement maximum allowed number of drafts to duplicate at once.
+- [X] Implement maximum allowed number of drafts to duplicate at once to minimize the amount of time it takes to create the duplicates.
 - [ ] Cache unchanging string data.

 ### Fixing Bugs